Neural Network Acceptability Judgments: Experiments

 \ex. \a. either excessive tenure does not threaten a value to death. \b. what happened in to the empire early the traditional roman portrait?

-This task is suitable because arbitrary numbers of labeled fake sentences can be generated without using any explicit knowledge of grammar in the process, and we expect that many of the same features are likely relevant to the real/fake task and the downstream acceptability task.
+We choose this task because arbitrary numbers of labeled fake sentences can be generated without using any explicit knowledge of grammar in the process, and we expect that many of the same features are relevant to both the real/fake task and the downstream acceptability task.